Why did the Lord Jesus curse the Pharisees? What exactly was the essence of the Pharisees?

 11. Jesus’ Rebuke to the Pharisees

-(Mat 12:31-32) Why I say to you, All manner of sin and blasphemy shall be forgiven to men: but the blasphemy against the Holy Ghost shall not be forgiven to men.
-And whoever speaks a word against, it shall be forgiven him: but whoever speaks against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.
+Mat 12:31–32 Why I say to you, All manner of sin and blasphemy shall be forgiven to men: but the blasphemy againstshall not be forgiven to men.
+And whoever speaks a word against the Son of man, it shall be forgiven him: but whoever speaks against the Holy Spirit, it shall not be forgiven him, neither in this world, neither in the world to come.

 There are two separate passages above—let’s first take a look at the first one: The Pharisees’ Judgment on Jesus.

 The Jewish Pharisees used the law of Moses to condemn Jesus.
-They did not seek compatibility with the Jesus of that time, but diligently followed the law to the letter, to the extent that they ultimately nailed the innocent Jesus to the cross, having charged Him with not following the law of the Old Testament and not being the Messiah.
+They did not seek compatibility with the Jesus of that time, but diligently followed the law to the letter, to the extent that—after having charged Him with not following the law of the Old Testament and not being the Messiah—they ultimately nailed the innocent Jesus to the cross.
 What was their essence?
 Was it not that they didn’t seek the way of compatibility with the truth?
-They obsessed over each and every word of the Scripture, while paying no heed to My will and the steps and methods of My work.
-They were not people who sought the truth, but people who rigidly followed the words of Scripture; they were not people who believed in God, but people who believed in the Bible.
+They obsessed over each and every word of Scripture while paying heed neither to My will nor to the steps and methods of My work.
+They were not people who sought the truth, but people who rigidly clung to words; they were not people who believed in God, but people who believed in the Bible.
 Essentially, they were watchdogs of the Bible.
-In order to safeguard the interests of the Bible, and uphold the dignity of the Bible, and protect the reputation of the Bible, they went so far as to nail the merciful Jesus onto the cross.
+In order to safeguard the interests of the Bible, to uphold the dignity of the Bible, and to protect the reputation of the Bible, they went so far as to nail the merciful Jesus to the cross.
 This they did merely for the sake of defending the Bible, and for the sake of maintaining the status of each and every word of the Bible in people’s hearts.
 So they preferred to forsake their future and the sin offering to condemn Jesus, who did not conform to the doctrine of Scripture, to death.
-Were they not lackeys to each and every word of Scripture?
+Were they not all lackeys to each and every word of Scripture?

 Recall what followed after the Jews nailed Jesus to the cross 2,000 years ago.
 The Jews were expelled from Israel and fled to countries around the world.
 Many were killed, and the entire Jewish nation was subjected to unprecedented destruction.
-They had nailed God to the cross—committed a heinous crime—and provoked the disposition of God.
-They were made to pay for what they did, were made to bear the consequences of their actions.
+They had nailed God to the cross—committed a heinous sin—and provoked the disposition of God.
+They were made to pay for what they did and were made to bear all the consequences of their actions.
 They condemned God, rejected God, and so they had but one fate: to be punished by God.
-This is the bitter consequence and disaster that their rulers brought upon their country and nation.
+This was the bitter consequence and disaster that their rulers brought upon their country and nation.